Infinity and Technology

 We’ve devoted a whole page to customization, seeing how dramatic a centerpiece it is in the MMO world.
 Choosing how one’s character appears, their style, and their aura is at the heart of any freeform game.
 As Chaoscraft offers such a deeply extensive spectrum of personal aesthetic modifications, we want to overview our current dream and the infinite spectrum of character we desire and know to be possible.

-Under this overview, we will showcase three unique aesthetic styles for each of the ten classes we plan for Early Access.
-Beyond these ten, we will release as many classes as we can in both Early Access and Version 1.0.
+Under this overview, we will showcase three unique aesthetic styles for each of the 32 classes we plan for future release.
 Here, we’ll see conceptual exhibitions of each of the races, illustrating how multiple races can play multiple classes and so adapt manifold styles.

 We ask you keep in mind two points.
 One, this is of course a design abstract at this stage.
 We’ll exhibit prototypes of models as development progresses, taking the extended time it does in any game.
 It is extremely important a game have a detailed design abstract, to inform artistic direction.
 This design shows you, the player, what it is we want to create.